Set targets as a proportion (between 0 and 1) of the maximum level of

 (including any locked out planning units, or planning units with NA

-cost data) using the feature_abundances()
+cost values) using the feature_abundances()

 function.